Take the chapter quiz before and after you read this chapter.

 2-3 What are the advantages of immunisation?

 Immunisation is strongly recommended as it can prevent many serious infections.
 The introduction of immunisation for all children has been one of the most important advances in modern medicine and saves the lives of millions of children throughout the world each year.
 It is far better to prevent an infectious illness than to treat the illness and its complications.
-Immunisation is therefore very cost effective.
-Immunisation has greatly reduced the mortality rate of children in many countries.
+Immunisation is therefore very cost effective and has greatly reduced the mortality rate of children in many countries.

 Immunisation of young children is strongly recommended.